EllaScheltinga/Deep-Learning-Group-75/README.md

 ## Datasets
   In the AEGNN paper the N-Caltech-101 and N-Cars dataset is used to compare the proposed AEGNN method to other existing methods for object recognition.
-In order to use the datasets below please download them by using the link provided and make a new folder in the repository called data and add them here.

 ### N-Caltech-101
   The Neuromorphic Caltech-101 (N-Caltech) dataset, which was created by Orchard G, et. al (2015) is an event-based version of the original static image dataset Caltech-101.
 The Caltech-101 dataset is a commonly used benchmark dataset used in computer vision tasks.
 The N-Caltech-101 dataset contains event streams recorded using an event camera with 101 object categories such as butterfly and umbrella in 8246 event sequences that have a duration of 300ms.
 Cross-entropy loss and a batch-size of 16 was used for training this dataset in the AEGNN paper. [[2]](#2)